 Flipper is capable of discovering and listing available devices for multiple platforms.
-On itself, it allows users to check for connected devices and quickly use a number of plugins:
+It enables users to check for connected devices and quickly access a number of plugins:

 - Mobile Builds